sphinx-software/station/README.md

 ## Realtime Messaging

-We support realtime messaging via `Broadcast` service.
+We support realtime messaging via `Messenger` service.
 Let's create one using `firestore` as our transport layer.

 💡 [Learn more about Firebase's Could Firestore](https://firebase.google.com/docs/firestore)